'Tis the SeaSon

-Tis the SeaSon is the second Christmas album by American singer-songwriter Jimmy Buffett, and is his twenty-ninth studio album overall.
+'Tis the SeaSon is the second and final Christmas album by American singer-songwriter Jimmy Buffett, and is his twenty-ninth studio album overall.

+Background

 Released on October 28, 2016, it is the follow-up to Buffett's Christmas Island, released twenty years prior.
 After the recording of the album was mentioned in interviews and on social media throughout summer 2016, the name, album cover, and release date were officially announced on September 26, 2016.

 Commercial performance

 The album debuted on Billboard 200 at No. 50, and at the Top Country Albums at No. 6, selling 10,000 copies in its first week.
 The album has sold 56,500 copies in the United States as of December 2016.